Young blonde woman smiling while working on her laptop at a desk, typing confidently with a notebook and pen beside her in a bright home office.

 This is the non-recurring money you must spend *before* you open the doors for business.
 Lenders scrutinize this section heavily to ensure you are not missing any critical initial investments.

-• Initial Capital Expenditures (CapEx): This includes one-time purchases that have a long lifespan (e.g., commercial ovens, servers, vehicles, leasehold improvements, security deposits).
+• Initial Capital Expenditures (CapEx): One-time purchases with a long lifespan (ovens, servers, vehicles, leasehold improvements, security deposits).

-• Initial Inventory & Supplies: The cost of the first batch of products, raw materials, or necessary consumables to start operations.
+• Initial Inventory & Supplies: First batch of products, raw materials, or necessary consumables.

-• Legal & Professional Fees: The one-time costs for incorporation, trademarking, lawyer fees, and initial accounting setup.
+• Legal & Professional Fees: Incorporation, trademarking, lawyer fees, accounting setup.

-• Branding & Initial Marketing: Website design, logo creation, and the initial launch campaign.
+• Branding & Initial Marketing: Website, logo, initial launch campaign.

 Template Advantage: Generic business plan templates often miss industry-specific CapEx.
-Our industry-specific templates have pre-populated equipment lists and initial CapEx schedules tailored to your exact business type, saving you hours of research.
+Our industry-specific templates have pre-populated equipment lists and CapEx schedules, saving hours of research.

 2.2 Working Capital: The Safety Net (Where Most Startups Fail)

-Working capital is the essential "buffer" of cash you need to cover expenses *after* you launch, but *before* your revenue reliably covers your costs.
-This is often called the **"Burn Rate"** and is the most common reason new businesses fail.
+Working capital covers expenses *after* launch but *before* revenue reliably covers costs.
+This is often called the **"Burn Rate"** and is the main reason startups fail.

-• Understanding the Burn Rate: Your burn rate is the amount of cash you lose each month.
-You must calculate the gap between your projected revenues and your fixed/variable expenses for the first 6-12 months.
+• Understanding the Burn Rate: Calculate the gap between projected revenues and fixed/variable expenses for 6-12 months.

-• Key Expense Categories to Project: Rent/Utilities, Salaries (Owner and Initial Hires), Ongoing Marketing/Advertising, Insurance & Taxes.
+• Key Expenses: Rent/Utilities, Salaries, Marketing/Advertising, Insurance & Taxes.

 2.3 Calculating Your Total Funding Ask

-Your final **Funding Request** is simple, but must be perfectly supported by the detailed schedules in your plan:
+Your final **Funding Request** is simple but must be fully supported by your plan's schedules:

 Total Funding Ask = Fixed Startup Costs + Working Capital Reserve

-If your Business Plan Template doesn't allow you to easily project these two numbers across detailed schedules, it's not an investor-ready plan.
-Our templates provide the full financial model to justify this number instantly.
+If your Business Plan Template doesn't allow easy projections, it’s not investor-ready.
+Our templates provide full financial models to justify this number instantly.

 🔗 Related Reading: How to Write the Perfect Pitch